k3ssen/GeneratorBundle/Resources/doc/configuration.md

     ask_entity_subdirectory: true #use false if you're not planning on using subdirectories for entities.
     default_entity_subdirectory: null #what default subdirectory should be used for entities?
     ask_traits: true  #use false if you don't want trait-questions.
-    trait_options:
+    trait_options: # Note that trait_options won't matter if 'ask_traits' is set to false.
         # You can alter the trait namespace (must refer to a trait) if you want to use a different one.
         # If you don't want to use a trait-option, you can set the namespace to null.
         Blameable: 'Gedmo\Blameable\Traits\BlameableEntity'
         SoftDeleteable: 'Gedmo\SoftDeleteable\Traits\SoftDeleteableEntity'
         Timestampable: 'Gedmo\Timestampable\Traits\TimestampableEntity'
-        # You can add more custom traits here.
+        # You can add more traits if you want.
-        # Note that trait_options won't matter if 'ask_traits' is set to false.

     # Overwriting attribute-settings are part of a special usecase.
     # You can quite easily choose defaults, but should only be used if you have a good understanding of how these settings work.